iron-cage/sdk/deploy/gar/readme.md

 - Names the repository using `REPO_NAME` (e.g. `demo-images`).
 - Sets the repository format to **DOCKER**, so it can store Docker container images.

-You can then **push images** to this repository and pull them from other modules (like your GCE Terraform project) using standard Artifact Registry URLs.
+You can then **push images** to this repository and pull them from other modules (like your HETZNER Terraform project) using standard Artifact Registry URLs.

 ---